-Assignment Instructions & Grading Rubrics/Evaluation Weekly Assignments
+Assignment Instructions & Grading Rubrics/Evaluation

+Weekly Assignments

-All students are expected to come to class prepared.
-This means that students need to come to class with the assigned chapters read and lectures listened to so they can participate in the class activities.
+^{}All students are expected to come to class prepared.
+This means that students need to come to class with the assigned chapters read and Davis Advantage assignments completed so they can participate in the class activities.